GoogleCloudPlatform/cluster-toolkit/modules/README.md

 * **[htcondor-install]** ![community-badge] ![experimental-badge] : Creates
   a startup script to install HTCondor and exports a list of required APIs
-* **[omnia-install]** ![community-badge] ![experimental-badge] : Installs Slurm via [Dell Omnia](https://github.com/dellhpc/omnia) onto a cluster of compute VMs.
+* **[omnia-install]** ![community-badge] ![experimental-badge] : Installs Slurm via [Dell Omnia](https://github.com/dellhpc/omnia) onto a cluster of VMs instances.
 * **[spack-install]** ![community-badge] ![experimental-badge] : Creates a startup script to install [Spack](https://github.com/spack/spack) on an instance or a slurm login or controller.